rcjj98/tp/docs/DeveloperGuide.md

 Step 1.
 User enters `find [p] g/n/alex g/n/tan` into the application.

 Step 2.
-The search criteria is passed to `ImportCommandParser#parse()` and its component is determined.
+The input is passed to `ImportCommandParser#parse()` and its section is determined.

 Step 3.
-Next, the search criteria is checked for any invalid groups.
+Next, the input is parsed and checked for any invalid groups.

 Step 4.
 The list of groups are then passed into `FindPersonCommandParser#parse()` to check for any invalid flags or formats.

 Step 5.
 A new `PersonContainsKeywordsPredicate` predicate object is created using the list of groups as its parameter.

+Step 6.
+A new `FindPersonCommand` object is created with the aforementioned predicate object as its parameter.

+Step 7.
+The `FindPersonCommand#execute()` method is called.
+It filters the current address book such that it satisfies the perdicate object and displays it on the screen.

+Step 8.
+A new `CommandResult` object is returned signifying that the command has executed successfully.

 &nbsp;